 Who should apply.
 Frequent flyers who want Delta SkyClub access.

 Positives.
-Access to Delta SkyClubs, as well as American Airlines Admirals Clubs and US Airways Clubs, along with lounges in the international Priority Pass network.
+Access to Delta SkyClubs, along with lounges in the international Priority Pass network.
 Also lets you transfer points 1:1 to Delta Sky Miles, as well as many other frequent flyer programs, including Air Canada, Air France, British Airways, and more. $200 annual credit to use on the airline of your choice (including Delta) toward bag, change, and other fees.

 Negatives. $450 annual fee, no point bonuses on spending categories.
 No priority boarding.